jbcodeforce/kp-data-replication/docs/es-to-local.md

 ## Considerations

 When the source or target cluster is deployed on Openshift, the exposed route to access the brokers is using TLS connection.
 So we need the certificate and create a truststore to be used by the consumer or producer Java programs.
 All kafka tools are done in java or scala so running in a JVM, which needs truststore for keep trusted TLS certificates.

-To get the certificate do the following steps:

-1. Get the host ip address from the Route resource

-    ```shell
-    oc get routes my-cluster-kafka-bootstrap -o=jsonpath='{.status.ingress[0].host}{"\n"}'
-    ```

-1. Get the TLS CA root certificate from the broker

-    ```shell
-    oc get secrets
-    oc extract secret/my-cluster-cluster-ca-cert --keys=ca.crt --to=- > ca.crt
-    ```

-1. Transform the certificate for java truststore

-    ```shell
-    keytool -import -trustcacerts -alias root -file ca.crt -keystore truststore.jks -storepass password -noprompt
-    ```
+See [this section](https://jbcodeforce.github.io/kp-data-replication/mm2-provisioning/#common-configuration) for the steps to build the truststore.